NFV Platform Design: A Survey: Design Space

 In this section, we explore the design space, identify the critical design issues, and summarize different choices adopted by existing NFV platforms.
-Specific design choices of each platform have been illustrated in Table~\ref{nfv-sum}.
-Note that in general there is no superior choice over the others, and it is only a matter of use cases and application context.
+Specific design choices for each platform are illustrated in Table~\ref{nfv-sum}.
+Note that, in general, there is no superior choice among the others; it is only a matter of use cases and application context.

 \extrarowheight{1.1pt}